jshwi/readmetester/README.rst

 **Documenting**

-Documented code needs to be indented

 Python code begins with ``">>> "``

+Continuation lines begin with ``"... "``

 .. note::

-    The length of the string is 4 including the whitespace at the end ..
+    The length of these strings is 4 including the whitespace at the end ..

-Expected output can be single quoted or unquoted (no double quotes)
+Expected output can be quoted or unquoted

 .. code-block:: RST